 Employees with a disability who believe they need a reasonable accommodation to perform the essential functions of their job should contact the Human Resources Department.
 RISD encourages individuals with disabilities to come forward and request reasonable accommodation.

-On receipt of an accommodation request, a member of the Human Resources Department and your supervisor will meet with you to discuss and identify the precise limitations resulting from the disability and the potential accommodation(s) that RISD might make to help overcome those limitations.
+On receipt of an accommodation request, a member of the Human Resources Department will initiate a process so that you, your health care provider, and RISD share information about the nature of the disability and the precise limitations resulting from the disability that may affect your ability to perform your job.
+During the interactive process, you, your supervisor and Human Resources will explore the potential accommodation(s) that RISD might make to help overcome those limitations.

 RISD will determine the feasibility of the requested accommodation considering various factors, including, but not limited to, the nature and cost of the accommodation and the accommodation’s impact on the operations of RISD, including its impact on the ability of other employees to perform their duties and on RISD’s ability to conduct business.